• Home

 Poster presentation schedule can be found here.

-Bryan Center Parking Garage (lower level-entry off Science Dr., follow directions in visual aid in pre-event communications) is a 5-minute walk to Fitzpatrick Center, Schiciano Auditorium | 101 Science Dr., Durham, NC 27708
+Bell Tower Parking Garage (lower level-entry off Bell Tower Dr., follow directions in visual aid in pre-event communications) is a 3-minute walk to the Sonja Haynes Stone Center located at 150 South Rd in Chapel Hill, NC 27599

 The goal of this workshop is to spark interactions and collaborations between the research groups in the Triangle area.
 The workshop format is very informal, and an emphasis is placed on spurring conversations between researchers in all areas of soft matter research.
 "Soft matter" here is defined very broadly, and it includes (but is not limited to) work in polymers, colloid science, synthetic and naturally occurring biomaterials, and condensed matter physics.